bunchc/blog/_posts/2015-09-16-How-to-Read-and-other-methods-for-assimilating-information.md

 Skimming, in this context, is the rapid consumption and partial assimilation of a data source, or bit of content.
 Specifically, skimming in this context is meant to serve as a first pass on materials, allow you to gain a general familiarity, and to highlight any areas of interest for later consumption.

+**Update:** [On Skimming vs Speed Reading](http://www.scotthyoung.com/blog/2015/01/19/speed-reading-redo/).
+Remembering our goal for assimilating information, is comprehension and retention, rather than speed.

 ### Written Material

 Most technical books, blog posts, and the like all follow a very familiar format.
 That format is amazingly similar to an outline.
 That is: